a1exsun/talkify/apps/desktop/README.md

 - npm (comes with Node.js)
 - A running instance of the Talkify web application

+## Cross-Platform Support

+The app supports all major operating systems:

+### Windows
+- Distributable: NSIS Installer (.exe)
+- Requirements: Windows 10 or later
+- Installation: Run the .exe installer
+- Development: Works with PowerShell or Command Prompt

+### macOS
+- Distributable: DMG file (.dmg)
+- Requirements: macOS 10.13 (High Sierra) or later
+- Installation: Mount the .dmg and drag to Applications
+- Development: Works with Terminal
+- Note: For M1/M2 Macs, Rosetta 2 is not required as the app is universal binary

+### Linux
+- Distributable: AppImage
+- Requirements: Modern Linux distribution (Ubuntu 18.04+, Fedora 30+, etc.)
+- Installation: Make AppImage executable and run
+- Development: Works with any standard terminal
+- Note: Some distributions may require additional dependencies

 ## Installation

 1. Navigate to the desktop app directory: